bazile-clyde/specifications/source/auth/auth.rst

    "mongodb://<access_key>:<secret_key>@mongodb.example.com/?authMechanism=MONGODB-IAM&authMechanismProperties=AWS_SESSION_TOKEN:<security_token>"
 |
-If a username and password are not provided drivers MUST query a link-local AWS address for temporary credentials.
+If a username and password are not provided, drivers MUST query a link-local AWS address for temporary credentials.
 If temporary credentials cannot be obtained then drivers MUST fail authentication and raise an error.
-If the environment variable ``AWS_CONTAINER_CREDENTIALS_RELATIVE_URI`` is set then drivers MUST assume that it was set by and AWS ECS agent and use the URI ``http://169.254.170.2/$AWS_CONTAINER_CREDENTIALS_RELATIVE_URI`` to obtain temporary credentials.
-Querying the URI will return the json response:
+If the environment variable ``AWS_CONTAINER_CREDENTIALS_RELATIVE_URI`` is set then drivers MUST assume that it was set by an AWS ECS agent and use the URI ``http://169.254.170.2/$AWS_CONTAINER_CREDENTIALS_RELATIVE_URI`` to obtain temporary credentials.
+Querying the URI will return the JSON response:

 .. code:: javascript